| IntroductionShaken

 I was left to wonder why so many of my colleagues could not see the glitter

 of the gems that so obviously confronted me.
+AN

 ALTERNATIVE EXPLANATION FOR THE PATHOLOGIES FOUND IN ‘SHAKEN BABIES’

-THAT DOES NOT INVOLVE INFLICTED TRAUMA
+THAT DOES NOT INVOLVE INFLICTED TRAUMABecause

 of the complexities of the issues, it is best to initially consider, separately,

-the various pathologies found:
+the various pathologies found:1.
+Bruises

 2. Haemorrhages, including intracranial, and retinal haemorrhages